act-rules/act-rules.github.io/_rules/video-media-alternative-ab4d13.md

 #### Fail Example 2

 A video element that describes some of the text on the same page.
-The text is not visible on the page.
+The text is not [visible](#visible).

 ```html
 <p style="display: none;">